newtovaux/laravel-console-user-tools/README.md

 ```

 The package tests run with PHPUnit 11 and Orchestra Testbench against an in-memory SQLite database, so no separate test database setup is required.

+GitHub Actions runs the suite against a compatibility matrix covering Laravel 12 and 13 on PHP 8.3, 8.4, and 8.5.

 ## License